KTC96/project-one/README.md

 ### Content

 * The text information for each pathogen page was taken from their respective Wikipedia pages.
 I edited and simplified the text to make it more clear and allow it to be displayed correctly on the site.
+* The terms and conditions of the quiz page were taken from the Love Running project and adapted for my own use.

 ### Media